-

 Note:

 Integrated caching requires some familiarity with HTTP requests and responses.
-For information about the structure of HTTP data, see Live HTTP Headers at
+For more information, see HTTP headers.

 The integrated cache monitors HTTP and SQL requests that flow through the Citrix ADC appliance and compares the requests with stored policies.
 Depending on the outcome, the integrated cache feature either searches the cache for the response or forwards the request to the origin server.
 For HTTP requests, integrated caching serves as partial content from the cache in response to single byte-range and multi-part byte-range requests.